-However, there again remain considerable financial challenges looking ahead into 2024/25 and beyond due to the underlying pressures in both adults and children's social care alongside the delivery of £14m of ongoing savings as outlined in the annual budget report considered by Executive in February of this year.
-The 2024/25 budget provides for significant growth in adults and children's services budgets and made proper provision for all known cost increases at that time.
+However, there remain considerable financial challenges looking ahead into 2025/26 and beyond.
+The main risks are due to the underlying pressures in adults social care, the impact of minimum wage increases and employers' national insurance increases on suppliers' costs as well as relatively high interest rates which impacts the cost of borrowing.
+The 2025/26 budget provides for significant growth in adults (£8m) and children's services (£3m) budgets and made proper provision for all known cost increases at that time.

-Full details on the individual service areas position for 2023/24 will be reported to Executive in June 2024.
+Full details on the individual service areas position for 2024/25 will be reported to Executive in July 2025.